capa026/capa026/README.md

 # 👋 Carlos Pacheco | Full-Stack Developer

-### **📍 Venezuelan Developer | Backend Specialist | Open to Collaborations**
+### **Open to Collaborations**
-#### Venezuelan full-stack developer passionate about backend systems, turning ideas into robust APIs, and lifelong learning as a self-taught coder.
+  Venezuelan full-stack developer passionate about backend systems, turning ideas into robust APIs, and lifelong learning as a self-taught coder.
+  I like to learn everything i can.
 ---

 ## **🚀 About Me**